lucky-israel/network-learning-journey/README.md

 - Build a repeatable habit of technical documentation
 - Create a public record of my growth in networking and security

-Think of this as my working notebook, which may serve as ga uide for others to follow.
+Think of this as my working notebook, which may serve as guide for others to follow.

 ## Current Focus Areas